Math ASSET Test

 The ASSET Test Math Section - Content, Question Types, and Duration

-The ASSET being a good measure of the students' abilities and academic prowess, many institutions use the ASSET scores to determine the best possible courses for them.
-Accordingly, depending on the requirements of the program and as per the existing norms, the institutions may require their students to take up the various Basic, Advanced, or Additional ASSET tests.
+Being a good measure of the students' abilities and academic prowess, many institutions use these scores to determine the best possible courses for them.
+Accordingly, depending on the requirements of the program and as per the existing norms, the institutions may require their students to take up the various Basic, Advanced, or Additional tests.
 All the Advanced Skills tests are of Mathematic topics, plus there is also an arithmetic test included in the Basic Skills part.
-To summarize, the tests included in the ASSET test Math portion are:
+To summarize, the tests included in the Math portion are:

 - The Basic Skills test of Numerical Skills